Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular electrostatic dynamics for living cells ##

-The five-atom water model is applied to see the electric field in the nanopore region (the Sec.3 below).
+To know the behavior of the electrics of Poisson equation in the nanopore region, the five-atom water model TIP5P is used (the Sec.3 below).
+You can skip Sec.1 and Sec.2.

 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, 10).
 We first mention the electrostatic code to execute molecular dynamics,